 In the wildly diverse landscape of American programs for toddlers, the Family Center stands out as a model: informed by research, dedicated to hiring trained instructors, designed to be as flexible as possible in adapting to the needs of individual children.
 “Programs like this are still rare in the U.S.,” says Ruby Takanishi, author and former president and CEO of the Foundation for Child Development, a New York–based philanthropy supporting high-quality early education.
 (Takanishi worked at Bank Street in the 1970s but not at the Family Center.)
 Their strongest point, Takanishi says, is that they understand their young charges are at vastly different stages in their intellectual, emotional, and physical development, and work hard to meet each child where they are: “They don’t assume everybody is the same.”

-With children this young, you can’t.
-The center enrolls about 60 children from six months to 3 years of age, a quarter of whom, like Marin, are just about 2.
-Founded as an experimental nursery school in Manhattan’s Greenwich Village, the program was conceived as a laboratory to find the ideal environment for young children to learn.
-Although it has since migrated uptown, the Family Center maintains its original mission.
-In addition to its nursery through eighth grade program, Bank Street hosts a graduate school that trains adults to become teachers.
+The center enrolls about 60 children from six months to 5 years of age, a quarter of whom, like Marin, are just about 2.
+Classes are divided into two mixed-age groups: one set includes children 6 months to 2 years and 8 months, and the other focuses on the older kids.* Founded as an experimental nursery school in Manhattan’s Greenwich Village, Bank Street was conceived as a laboratory to find the ideal environment for young children to learn (it has since moved uptown).* In addition to its nursery through eighth grade program, Bank Street hosts a graduate school that trains adults to become teachers.

 Another cornerstone of Bank Street’s philosophy is that for toddlers, even the most minor interactions represent a crucial part of the learning process in their rapidly developing brains.
 Constant communication is key: The teachers announce the various phases of the morning’s activities a few minutes ahead of time, including free play, snack time, and circle time.
 “We take them seriously,” says Channing Edson, the head teacher in Marin’s classroom.
 In a country where even some of the most well-intentioned—and expensive—child care facilities fail to adapt their approach to the unique needs of their young students, Bank Street’s Family Center offers a glimpse of what’s possible for an educationally focused program with will, training, and resources.
 And it has the resources—a spot in the center comes at an annual tuition of $44,185.
 Though it offered $270,000 in financial aid this school year, there are still families who don’t get the help they need, and the school struggles with socio-economic diversity.
 (This school year, 14 out of 60 children received some amount of financial aid.)